5 Uses of Retail Analytics: How Better Experiences Can Lead to More Sales

 Improving conversion rates is essential in retail as online real estate for goods continues to be flooded.
-With predictive analytics and targeted promotions, it's possible for retailers to uncover what offers and products are most popular, what’s being signed up for, and more.
+With predictive analytics and targeted promotions, it's possible for retailers to uncover what offers and products are most popular, what consumers sign up for, and more.

 4. Tracking the Customer Journey

-Perhaps one of the most critical facts about customers is their journey – an overall look at their entire experience with the brand.
-From communications to online and in-store experience, purchases and their interactions with ads.
+Perhaps one of the most critical facts about customers is their journey – an overall look at their entire experience with the brand, from communications to the online and in-store experience, purchases, and their interactions with ads.

 5. Operational and Supply Chain Improvements

 Using analytics in the supply chain is one of the more recent ways retailers are upping their game.
 The data can be used for everything from product tracking to improved quality, real-time inventory management, and better forecasting.